Don and Shirley Wirth Young Alumni Award

 Those Ineligible For Nominations:

-- Anyone currently serving as a member of the OSU Alumni Board of Directors, or OSU Alumni Association Employee
+Anyone currently serving as a member of the OSU Board of Trustees, OSU Alumni Board of Directors or OSU Foundation Board of Trustees; and/or an OSU Alumni Association, OSU Foundation, INTO OSU or Oregon State University employee.

 Nominations Submissions will include: